 However, it’s not a perfect process… yet.
-The use of this new translation technology tool still produces certain defects, such as: little readability, some slip with negative particles, terms not suitable for the context, etc.
+Using this new translation technology tool still produces certain errors, such as lack of legibility, slipups with negative particles, unsuitable terms for the context, etc.

 Uses of MT

 Machine translator, as previously mentioned, has certain drawbacks when dealing with particular types of text.
-However, for texts with less linguistic complexity, it is a highly effective and profitable solution .
+However, for less complex texts it can be a highly effective and profitable solution.

 Some advantages of machine translation are: